History of the Indian National Congress: Defeats at national level (2014–present)

 Rahul Gandhi resigned from his post after the 2019 Indian general election, due to the party's dismal performance.
 Following Gandhi's resignation, party leaders began deliberations for a suitable candidate to replace him.
 The Congress Working Committee met on 10 August to make a final decision on the matter and passed a resolution asking Sonia Gandhi to take over as interim president until a consensus candidate could be picked.
 Rahul Gandhi is the Leader of the Opposition in Lok Sabha.
 Gaurav Gogoi is deputy leader in Lok Sabha.
 Based on an analysis of the candidates' poll affidavits, a report by the National Election Watch (NEW) and the Association for Democratic Reforms (ADR) says that, the Congress has highest political defection since 2014.
 According to the report, a total of 222 electoral candidates have left the Congress to join other parties during polls held between 2014 and 2021, whereas 177 MPs and MLAs quit the party.
 Defection resulted loss of its established governments in Arunachal Pradesh, Madhya Pradesh, Goa, Karnataka, Puducherry (UT), and Manipur.

 Bharat Jodo Yatra was a march led by Rahul Gandhi from the southern tip of India, to its northernmost territory.

 In September 2022, the party launched the Bharat Jodo Yatra, a padayatra from the southern tip of India at Kanyakumari to the northernmost territory of Kashmir, led by Rahul Gandhi.
 In October, the working committee held the 2022 INC Presidential Election.
 Sonia Gandhi and Rahul Gandhi both declined to contest, and Mallikarjun Kharge and Shashi Tharoor emerged as the main contenders.
 Kharge secured 84.14% of the votes, becoming the first non-Gandhi president in 24 years.

 In July 2023, the congress, along with 25 political parties made an opposition unity alliance named the Indian National Developmental Inclusive Alliance (known by its backronym as the I.N.D.I.A. alliance) for the 2024 general election against the NDA government.
-The alliance includes major national and regional parties such as the Trinamool Congress, AAP, RJD, CPIM, and DMK.
+The alliance includes major national and regional parties such as the TMC, AAP, RJD, CPIM, CPI and DMK.